01 of 09

 Outlet Wiring Basics

 Electrical outlets, also called receptacles, are easy to install, but the wire connections must be made carefully to ensure safety and proper operation.
 A wire coming loose from an outlet can create a serious fire or shock hazard.
-This happens all the time and usually is the result of improper connections or faulty connection devices.
-The safest way to connect wires is by using the outlet's side screw terminals or the rear push-in terminals if they have a screw clamp.
+The safest way to connect wires is to use the outlet's side screw terminals or the rear push-in terminals if they have a screw clamp.
 Rear terminals that don't have a screw for clamping down on the wire are unsafe because the wire can come loose from the push-in fitting.

 Warning: Never connect more than one wire to a single terminal.
 If there is more than one circuit cable in the outlet's electrical box, use pigtails to connect the receptacle.
 A pigtail is a short length of wire that you install between the outlet terminal (or ground screw) and a connection of multiple circuit wires.